DiscipleTools/disciple-tools-personal-migration/README.md

 # Disciple Tools - Personal Migration

 Allow users to migrate their contacts and groups to another Disciple Tools system.
-This plugin adds a section to the users settings page and allows them to a personal migration to anoter system.
+This plugin adds a section to the users settings page and allows them to a personal migration to another system.

 ## Purpose